React Tutorials

 }

-In the case of tables, you might have one the code for which looks like the following:
+With tables, you might have a component for which the code looks like the following:

 const Table = () => {